spaceshark123/NeuralNetwork/README.md

 - **Training with SGD**: Train your neural network using Stochastic Gradient Descent (SGD) with customizable learning rate, batch size, and decay.

 - **Gradient Clipping**: Helps prevent exploding gradients during training by setting a gradient clipping threshold.

+- **Regularization Techniques**: Supports popular regularization techniques like L1 and L2 to reduce overfitting by minimizing parameter complexity.

 - **Save and Load Models**: Easily save trained models to disk and load them for future use.